 Peaky Blinder Outfit Ideas

 The flat cap is a clear staple of the show.
 A pretty timeless accessory, this hat seems to have been popular with one tribe or another for the last century and can add a hint of heritage to an otherwise ‘modern’ outfit.
-We’re not saying wearing it with your joggers and trainers, but a cap matched with a slim fit denim jacket and a pair of chinos will effortlessly bridge the gap between preppy and alternative without looking overdone or out of place.
+We’re not saying you should wear it with your joggers and trainers, but a cap paired with a slim fit denim jacket and a pair of chinos will effortlessly bridge the gap between preppy and alternative without looking overdone or out of place.
+As this is the most iconic piece of attire for the show – hence the name Peaky Blinders – incorporating this into your everyday outfit will leave you with that stylish yet heritage look you’re after.

 The Work Boots